IntelPython/dpctl/docs/doc_sources/beginners_guides/environment_variables.rst

 used to limit the choice of devices available to :py:mod:`dpctl`.

-As such, the device returned by :py:func:`select_default_device`, as well the behavior of default constructor of :py:class:`SyclDevice` class is infuenced by settings of this variable.
+As such, the device returned by :py:func:`select_default_device`, as well the behavior of default constructor of :py:class:`SyclDevice` class is influenced by settings of this variable.

 Some users may find it convenient to also use a default-selected device, but control